bsandmann/blocktrust.CredentialWorkflow/docs/UserGuides/VerifyingCredentials.md

 5. Add another Validation Rule with the following values:
     - **Required Field**: `credentialSubject.name:`.
 Stating that the name field must be present in the credential, independent of the value.

 **Note**: The default setup tries to resolve the DID only against the Cardano mainnet ledger.
 In our case the issuing DID was written to preprod.
-To also allow tnd he resolution of that DID, you need to add a OPN node the the fallback configuration.
-For more information see also the [Fallback configuration](../Configuration/FallbackConfiguration.md) documentation.
+To also allow the resolution of that DID, you need to add a OPN node in the fallback configuration.
+For more information see also the [Fallback configuration](../Settings/Configuration.md) documentation.

-weiter mit raussenden des resultats per http post
+## Send the Result
+After the validation we want to send the result of the validation back to the service which initially requested the validation.
+To do this we now use the Http-Request Action